AdemolaI/Analysis-and-Prediction-of-Alzheimer-s-status-with-R/README.md

 📌 Analysis using descriptive statistics (both graphical and numerical representations) on the dataset project data.csv.

-📌 Implemented K-means clustering algorithm.
+📌 Implemented a K-means clustering algorithm to group the variables based on similar patterns among them.

 📌 Fitted a logistic regression model using the independent variables to predict variable Group.